thesp0nge/conference_site_2013/README.md

 * backend - talks - index: change slot and speaker ids with the object title value
 * backend - all - index: remove created and updated timestamps
-* backend - footer: review social links (do we have a blog???)
 * backend: add sponsor page
 * backend - header: nav background must be dark
 * backend - slot - edit: improve schedule input type with some datetime magic